acorn-io/runtime/docs/docs/50-running/50-namespaces-and-service-accounts.md

 webapp-556947c87d-gt97r   1/1     Running   0          3m54s

 ```
-### Note :
+:::caution
 When the app is removed the namespace will also be deleted.

 ## Service Accounts

-All containers launched as part of an Acorn will have a service account attached named "acorn"
+All Kubernetes deployments launched as part of an Acorn will have a service account attached named "acorn"